Sweden charges US rapper A$AP Rocky with assault | The China Post

 Campaigns for his release

-Mayers’ case has garnered international attention, with fans and fellow artists campaigning for his release.
+Mayers’ case has attracted international attention, with fans and fellow artists campaigning for his release.

 An online petition called #JusticeForRocky has garnered 620,000 signatures and “Free A$AP Rocky ASAP” posters have been put up around Stockholm.